Air Quality, Greenhouse Gas Emissions Reduction and Energy Efficiency

 Tier 4 Fracturing Spreads

-We design our drilling and pressure pumping fleets to be 100 percent compliant with all current EPA air emissions requirements.
+We design our drilling and pressure pumping fleets to be 100% compliant with all current EPA air emissions requirements.
 Additionally, we are sensitive to and supportive of customer climate and emissions-related targets, scenarios and goals.
 Our Tier 4 compliant engines reduce harmful exhaust gases from diesel powered equipment, and the use of these engines results in significant reductions in emissions (PM and NOx) relative to previous-generation engines.

-Our pressure pumping business helps to meet our customers’ GHG emission goals by utilizing our dual-fuel and Tier 4 compliant fracturing spreads.
+Our pressure pumping business helps to meet our customers’ GHG emission goals by utilizing our dual fuel and Tier 4 compliant fracturing spreads.

 Particulates (Dust) Control